Speech/statement | Date: 08/02/2019 | Ministry of Foreign Affairs

 Ladies and gentlemen,

-It is a great pleasure to be back in Bergen, my home town.
+It´s a great pleasure to be here in incredible Mumbai.

 Ladies and gentlemen,